vandanal187/1/Arpeggiator.md

 ### The Arpeggio

 Next let's pick a set of notes to arpeggiate over, like a C pentatonic scale.
-Then we'll set an interval and get the next note from the array on every loop.
+We'll set an interval and get the next note from the array on every loop.
 If the last argument of `triggerAttackRelease` is ommited, it defaults to the current time.

 ```javascript
 var notes = ["C4", "E4", "G4", "A4"];